 Download the full Coram-Harrow Partnership Evaluation Report from the menu to the left for further details.

-Coram's work with Harrow has been validated by C4EO, the Centre for Excellence and Outcomes in Children and Young People's Services, as an example of promising practice.
-Read the full C4EO report here.
+Coram's work with Harrow was validated by the fomer Centre for Excellence and Outcomes in Children and Young People's Services (C4EO), as an example of promising practice.

 The partnership was also praised by Martin Narey, the Government's Adoption Adviser.
 In his comprehensive adoption report for The Times in July 2011.
 He said,